Hello, and welcome to Wombat!

 Choose a 6-digit PIN to protect the private key on your device.
 Make sure to remember it, but we also offer fingerprint or Face ID options in case you’re too lazy to type it every time (like myself).

-Step 4: Select your Telos account name
+Step 4: Select your account name or create an address

 - 12 characters long (exactly 12!)

 - Only lowercase Latin letters and/or numbers 1–5.